 Problem: Extensions slipping out

-The extensions will not stay in place when the roots do not have sufficient grip.
-A bit of dry shampoo or texture spray, along with gentle hair teasing, will solve the problem.
+Solution: A bit of dry shampoo or texture spray, along with gentle hair teasing, will solve the problem.

 Problem: The clips become visible, and wefts show through

-The placement of clips appears to be either too close to the part line or positioned too high.
+Solution: The placement of clips appears to be either too close to the part line or positioned too high.
 Try the clips again by starting from a lower position and leaving more hair on top to conceal them.

 Problem: Uncomfortable pulling or pain

-Problem: Hair not blending well Solution: Use a flat iron or curling iron to style both your hair and the extensions as one piece.
+Solution: Use a flat iron or curling iron to style both your hair and the extensions as one piece.
 If necessary, consult a stylist to create gentle layers throughout your extension pieces.

 Problem: Tangles at the meeting point?